realxinzhao/paper-nfood2024-AgLaborEvolution-GCAM/README.md

 - `config_para_eta1`: Low productivity

 #### Repo for processing output and visulaization
-There is a separate repo [`paper-nc2024-LandBasedCDR-DisplayItems`](https://github.com/realxinzhao/paper-nc2024-LandBasedCDR-DisplayItems) for processing GCAM results and generating data and figures used in the paper.
+There is a separate repo [`realxinzhao/paper-nfood2024-AgLaborEvolution-DisplayItems`](https://github.com/realxinzhao/paper-nfood2024-AgLaborEvolution-DisplayItems) for processing GCAM results and generating data and figures used in the paper.
+The output data is archived at https://zenodo.org/records/13852236.

 # Global Change Analysis Model (GCAM)